criblio/helm-charts/helm-chart-sources/logstream-leader/README.md

 * Setting up Worker Groups/Mappings

   As mentioned above, the default is to install a vanilla deployment of Cribl Stream.
-If you are deploying as a leader, you can use the `config.groups` parameter to define the worker groups you want created and mapped.
+If you are deploying as a Leader, you can use the `config.groups` parameter to define the worker groups you want created and mapped.
 Each group in the list you provide will be created as a worker group, with a mapping rule to look for a tag with the worker group name in it.
 Here is an example:

   `helm install logstream-leader cribl/logstream-leader --set config.groups={group1,group2,group3}`